CongducPham/LowCostLoRaGw/gw_full_latest/README-NodeRed.md

 	{"source":"waziup/UPPA/Sensor2","measure":"TC","value":22.5}
 	{"source":"waziup/UPPA/Sensor2","measure":"HU","value":85}

 The Node-Red flow is composed of a tail node that follows the `nodered/nodered.txt` file for new entries.
+You may need to install the tail node with:

+	> cd .node-red/node_modules
+	> npm install node-red-node-tail

 Each entry will be converted into a json object with a json node.
 A function node will use the json entry to build a message as follows:

 	if (msg.payload.measure==="")
 		msg.topic=msg.payload.source